threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### Why are the 3nodes' resources different on the Threefold Explorer and the Threefold Portal?
+### Why are the 3nodes' resources different on the Threefold Explorer and the Threefold Dashboard?

 There is a difference because one shows the resources in GiB and the other in GB.
 It's just a way to display information, the resources are ultimately the same, but shown differently.
 1 GiB = 1.073741824 GB.